 User Story Map example

-Below you will find a additional examples story map formats
+Below you will find a typical example story map, extended with the Design column.

 Layouts - Demo images